Grade0/text-to-bpmn2.0/README.md

 - Never expose your `.env` file to the public.
 - Always add `.env` to your `.gitignore` when uploading to GitHub.

----

-## 🙌 Good luck and have fun!

-If you need help deploying or scaling your app, feel free to ask!

-Built with ❤️ using Node.js, Express, BPMN-JS, and DeepSeek API.